Terms & Conditions

 Product specifications and other information have either been provided by the Vendors or collected from publicly available sources.
 While OS makes every effort to ensure that the information on this website is accurate, we can make no representations or warranties as to the accuracy or reliability of any information provided on this website.

-13. Governing jurisdiction of the courts of California
+13. Governing jurisdiction of the courts of Texas

-Our website is operated and provided in the State of California.
-As such, we are subject to the laws of the state California.
-California law will govern this Agreement, without giving effect to any choice of law rules.
+Our website is operated and provided in the State of Texas.
+As such, we are subject to the laws of the state of Texas.
+Texas law will govern this Agreement, without giving effect to any choice of law rules.
 We make no representation that our website or other services are appropriate, legal or available for use in other locations.
-Accordingly, if you choose to access our site you agree to do so subject to the internal laws of the state of California.
+Accordingly, if you choose to access our site you agree to do so subject to the internal laws of the state of Texas.

 14. Fair Housing Act